mWater/mwater-forms/docs/Forms Context.md

 Used by SiteQuestion

-Function which takes success parameter.
-Success is called with code of site
+Function which takes siteTypes and success parameters.
+Success is called with code of site.

+siteTypes is array of acceptable site types or null for all

 ### locationFinder